July 21-23 2023 - Montezuma County, CO

-For the 21th Annual Yeti Gathering we’ve nestled ourselves 35 miles north of Steamboat Springs in Medicine Bow-Routt National Forest.
-The high-alpine, pine strewn area sits at 8,117-ft above sea level with peaks topping 10,000-ft offering gorgeous high-alpine riding.
+For the 22nd Annual Yeti Gathering, we’ve nestled ourselves in Montezuma County, Colorado.
+This high-alpine, pine-strewn area sits at over 8,000ft above sea level with peaks topping at over 13,000-ft offering gorgeous alpine riding.

 We’re off the grid this year

 Which means packing like you're going on a camping trip in the mountains.
 We'll have plenty of amenities including breakfast, dinner, drinks, a store to purchase Yeti apparel, portable toilets, a potable water truck, and a generator powering the main event tent area, however you are responsible for your own lunch and snacks.
 We also recommend to come prepared with your own water and powering solutions, just in case.
 While there might be a vacant outlet from time to time, we cannot guarantee the ability to charge devices, including E-MTB batteries.